Trillion-Servers/unturned-egg-pterodactyl/README.md

 Add "game server token not set" to your GSLTokenModal for Pterodactyl Panel.

+# Contact via email

+You can contact me by emailing griffin@trillionservers.com.
+I will respond within 24 hours.

 ## Acceptable Versions-
 Version | Supported
 ------------ | -------------